Nail art: Duck/flare nails

-An abstract and innovative nail shape which are Square at the top and flared at the bottom.
+An abstract nail shape which is square at the base of the nail and flared at the tip.

 Types

-Nail art of various types are used to create designs ranging from simple to elaborate.
+Types of nail art are used to create designs ranging from simple to elaborate.

 Traditional nail polish

 The most common type of nail art involves the use of traditional nail polish.
 This method is easy to apply and remove, and relatively inexpensive, although it lacks the durability of some other forms and can chip easily.

 Acrylic nails

 Acrylic nails are created using a mixture of acrylic powder and liquid monomer.
 They provide a more durable and complex design option compared to traditional nail polish, but are also more difficult to apply and remove, and can be more expensive.

 Press-on nails

 Press-on nails can be bought with almost any base color or design, providing an easier application process for beginners.
 They are safer than gel or acrylic for people with brittle nails, acting as a protective shield to promote new growth.